TimigagaStudios/clipiq-ai/worker/DEPLOYMENT.md

 Only set the provider keys and command paths that are actually available.
 Do not use a `VITE_*` variable for any server secret.

+## Queue health monitoring

+The operational endpoint is `GET /api/queue/health`.
+Protect it with the server-side `QUEUE_HEALTH_TOKEN` environment variable and send the same value in the `x-queue-health-token` header.
+Do not expose this endpoint or token in the browser.
+The worker also logs queue health changes directly.

 ## Before activation

 1. Apply Supabase migrations 006, 007, and 008 in order.